Sterilization of Medical Devices

 - Sterilization by Filtration

-Selecting of a suitable sterilization method depends on our device material characteristics.
+Selecting of a suitable sterilization or medical products method depends on our device material characteristics.

 Most of the devices are terminally sterilized by ethylene oxide gas or gamma radiation, as per the device characteristics.